 The California Department of Education (CDE) is required to monitor implementation of categorical programs in all school districts, also known as local educational agencies (LEAs).
 LEAs are responsible for maintaining programs which meet state and federal requirements.

-The Federal Program Monitoring (FPM) Office coordinates FPM teams that monitor program requirements of federal and state categorical programs including Economic Impact Aid - Limited English Proficient and State Compensatory Education (EIA-LEP and EIA-SCE), Physical Education, and Educational Equity.
+The Federal Program Monitoring (FPM) Office coordinates FPM teams that monitor program requirements of federal and state categorical programs including Physical Education, and Educational Equity.
 Reviews are conducted through a combination of data and document review and on-site visits.
 Per CDE's website, "LEAs are assigned to one of four cycles: A, B, C, or D. Each year, CDE analyzes extensive data for all LEAs which receive categorical funds in two of the four cycles.
 LEAs may be selected for an on-site or online monitoring every two years.
 The Cycle Schedule by School Year

 demonstrates the distribution of the cycles for a four year period."

 It is important to note that several factors impact selection for FPM in each cycle.
 These factors include: compliance history, academic achievement, program size, and fiscal analysis.
 Approximately 60 LEAs and sites are selected for on-site or online monitoring.
 Additionally, several LEAs are randomly selected for monitoring.